Kapamba is located in the far south of the South Luangwa National Park.

 Further dining info: No.

-Honeymoons: Kapamba's beautiful chalets are perfect for adventurous couples on honeymoon to Zambia.
-Their honeymoon suites are private and spacious, with stunning big baths… ideal for a romantic evening.
+Honeymoons: Kapamba's beautiful chalets are perfect for adventurous honeymooners.
+Their honeymoon ‘suites’ are private and spacious, with stunning big baths – ideal for a romantic evening.
 Private meals can also be arranged on your deck – all adding to a memorable stay.See more ideas for Honeymoons in Zambia

 Special activities & services: None

-Equipment: The camp could put an extra bed into a chalet if a child would prefer to share with their parents.
-Alternatively, their twin beds are big enough for a child to share with an adult.
+Equipment: Kapamba could put an extra bed into a chalet if requested.
+Alternatively, their twin beds are effectively small doubles, so a child could share a chalet with its parents.

 Power supply: Solar Power